Bholuh98/Amazon-review-Analysis-project/README.md

 # Amazon-review-Analysis-project

-My first project Assignment while taking Data Analysis class with Incubator Hub
+My first project Assignment from my Data Analysis Class with Incubator Hub.

+I have learnt so many things from Ms Excel and now to my portfolio building.

+## Project Topic : HR Analysis

+### Project Overview
+This Data analysis projects aims to generate insights into the Gender inequality issues going on in Palmoria Group.
+Through this analysis, enough information  will be gathered and this  will be used by   the management to address the  Gender issues in order to protect the company image and reputation.